sudogene/tp/docs/DeveloperGuide.md

 	* Pros: Difficulty of implementation is lower than Alternative 3.
 Able to support other functions easily compared to Alternative 2.
 	* Cons: Potentially prone to bugs.

-### Mark-attend feature
+### Mark-attendance feature

 #### Implementation

-The mark-attend mechanism extends `Command` with the ability to mark a student as having attended a particular training session.
+The mark-attendance mechanism extends `Command` with the ability to mark a student as having attended a particular training session.

 This feature makes use of the `Attend` class which each student keeps track of.
 As stated above, by default an `Attend` object is constructed with `hasAttended = false`.
 This command sets `hasAttended` to equal to `true`.

-The mark-attend command takes in a `Training` index and multiple `Student` ids as input.
+The mark-attendance command takes in a `Training` index and multiple `Student` ids as input.
 Any error in the input format will result in the whole command being discarded and the state of the canoe coach book will remain unchanged.
 A list of possible input errors are listed below:
 - `Training` index is out of range -> `Training` cannot be found
 - `Student` index is out of range -> `Student` cannot be found